crazyvinvin/Portfolio-S3/README.md

 - US-05: As a user I want to be able get a description of a system about it’s service and purpose so that I can understand the data more easily.
 - US-06: As a user I want to be able to create a custom graph with all the data available so that I can compare different systems with each other.

-## Bussiness process
+## Business process
 When building software, you're always doing this with a goal.
 To automate or improve a process that's happening somewhere or to create a new process that wasn't possible without your software.
-To visualize all the different parts and blocks of a process, a bussiness process model (or BPM for short) can be created.
+To visualize all the different parts and blocks of a process, a business process model (or BPM for short) can be created.
 In the world of software a BPM can show how software improves (or worsens) a process.

 I will be creating a BPM about how we analyse MCS Systems now and a BPM about the process after the software for my individual project is build.
 This to visualize the difference between before and after the software is build.